 The Department of Education has a list of official school closure dates.
 You may petition the Department if you have proof that the date on the official list is incorrect.
 This is difficult, but not impossible, to do.

 How to Apply for A Closed School Discharge

-In most cases, you will have to fill out a closed school cancellation form to apply.
+In most cases, you will have to fill out a closed school discharge form to apply.
 (There are limited cases in which the government will accept an oral application).
-Section 2 of the form requires you to fill out the name and address of the closed school, the date it closed, and dates that you attended the school.
+Section 2 of the form requires you to fill out the name and address of the closed school and the date you attended.
+Unless you were on a leave of absence or withdrew before the school closed, the last date of attendance should be the same as the date the school closed.
 The school closure date is defined in section 5 of the form as the date that the school stopped providing educational instruction in all programs, as determined by the U.S. Department of Education.
-This is the official school closure date described above and listed here.
+This is the official school closure date described above and listed on a spreadsheet here.
 It is a good idea to send any supporting information along with the application.
-This includes any information that helps prove that you were enrolled in the school when it closed.
+This includes any information that helps prove that you were enrolled in the school when it closed, such as your enrollment agreement.
 You should send the application by certified mail and get a receipt.

-If the address to which you are requested to send payment is the National Payment Center in Greenville, TX, you should submit your completed form to: United States Department of Education Federal Student Aid Processing Group Regional Office, Room 8633 50 Beale St. San Francisco, CA 94105-1813.
+If the address to which you are requested to send payment is the National Payment Center in Greenville, TX, the Department has said that you should submit your completed form to: United States Department of Education Federal Student Aid Processing Group Regional Office, Room 8633 50 Beale St. San Francisco, CA 94105-1813.
+Otherwise, you should submit your application to whoever holds your loans, such as your loan servicer.
+This address may change, so it is a good idea to check with your servicer.
 There is no deadline to apply for this discharge.

 Perkins Loan borrowers must apply to the school that made the loan or to the loan servicer the school has designated.